treosh/lighthouse-plugin-field-performance/README.md

 This plugin adds a field performance section with the real-world data from [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/).
 It's similar to [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), with an addion of overall score.

-The scoring algorithm uses [PSI recommendations](https://developers.google.com/speed/docs/insights/v5/about#faq) and applies estimation for First Contentful Paint and First Input Delay.
-(Notice: the origin values does not affect score).
+The scoring algorithm uses [PSI recommendations](https://developers.google.com/speed/docs/insights/v5/about#faq) and applies estimation for First Contentful Paint and First Input Delay. (_Note_: the origin values does not affect score).

 Check out the parity between Field & Lab performance on mobile: